pau-dim/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 # Example acme.yml file that has properties related to Automatic Certificate Management Environment (ACME)
 # that is used to automate acquiring certificates from Certificate Authorities.
 To use this file
 # remove '.example' form the file name and replace with correct values as needed or create a new file named 'acme.yml'.

+# Contact emails for each Member used when ordering certificates from the ACME Servers,
+# where the key is the Member ID in the form <instance_id>:<member_class>:<member_code> and
+# should also be surrounded by quotation marks to allow for ':' (both single and double work).
+# When ordering Authentication Certificates, Security Server owner's Member ID is used.
+contacts:
+  'EU:COM:1234567-8': member1@example.org
+  'EU:GOV:9090909-1': member2@example.org

 # ACME external account binding credentials grouped by Certification Authorities(CA-s) and Members,
 # where CAs have their name as key and should be surrounded by quotation marks to allow spaces.